GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Development basics'
-subhead: 'Learn what the development of a Chrome extension will look like.'
+subhead: 'Learn the basics of Chrome extension development.'
 description: 'What to expect during the development of a Chrome extension.'
 date: 2022-08-10
 # updated: 2022-06-13